 stressed by a strong force.

 - The layers of atoms can slide over each

-other and the bonding is maintained as the mobile electrons keep in
+other (called the slip effect) and the bonding is maintained as the mobile electrons keep in

 contact with ions of the giant lattice, so the metal object remains intact BUT the metal is

 - This is why most metals are so malleable